 EasyQuote Reimagined: The Pioneering UK Price Comparison Website Relaunches

-London, UK – EasyQuote, a trailblazer in the online comparison space, is thrilled to announce its official relaunch under the new vision of Chris Richards.
+London, UK, April 30, 2024 (GLOBE NEWSWIRE) -- EasyQuote, a trailblazer in the online comparison space, is thrilled to announce its official relaunch under the new vision of Chris Richards.
 Originally established before the rise of mainstream comparison sites, EasyQuote has been revitalised to focus exclusively on insurance, making it a go-to destination for finding affordable insurance options in the UK.

 Chris Richards, who has successfully launched and managed several comparison sites in the past, leads the revitalisation.
 “Insurance costs are on an upward trend, which can be overwhelming for consumers.
 EasyQuote offers a streamlined solution, making it straightforward for everyone to find less expensive insurance quickly,” Richards commented.
 “We’re excited to bring EasyQuote back to life, leveraging its historical roots with a fresh focus on insurance.”